 Colons and semicolons are two types of punctuation.
-Colons (:) are used in sentences to introduce that something follows like a quotation, example or a list.
-Semicolons (;) are used to join two independent clauses, to separate main clauses joined by a conjunctive adverb or to separate items in a list that already uses commas.
-Still confused?
+Colons (:) are used in sentences to show that something is following, like a quotation, example, or list.
+Semicolons (;) are used to join two independent clauses, or two complete thoughts that could stand alone as complete sentences.
+As soon as we explore the examples of colons and semicolons below, you'll be that much closer to the title of Grammar Pro.

 - There are two choices at this time: run away or fight.